chris-clement/chris-clement/README.md

 Looking for a new challenge after finishing Makers Academy, Europe’s #1 Developer Bootcamp.

-Take a look at my [Github CV](https://github.com/chris-clement/CV).
+Take a look at my [Github CV](https://github.com/chris-clement/CV) or if you prefer here is a [pdf](https://drive.google.com/file/d/1nuf9ft45ygj0skPddGWyh1v4M3FF2EIG/view?usp=sharing).

 Feel free to message me on LinkedIn or on email to find out more.